f3d-app/f3d/doc/user/07-COMMANDS.md

 `cycle_anti_aliasing`: A specific command to cycle between the anti-aliasing method (`none`,`fxaa`,`ssaa`,`taa`).

-`cycle_animation`: A specific command to cycle `scene.animation.index` option using model information, No argument.
+`cycle_animation`: A specific command to cycle `scene.animation.index` option using model information.
+No argument.

 `cycle_coloring field/array/component`: A specific command to manipulate scivis options using model information.
 Supports `field`, `array` or `component` arguments, see [documentation](04-INTERACTIONS.md#cycling-coloring).